sarigu/kitchen_app/README.md

 password: admin

 Rooms: <br />
-user is a room member: Toast is awesome <br />
+user is a room admin: Django  <br />
-user is a room admin: Aloha
+user is a room member: Toast is awesome

 ## Login to admin panel